 Now the Department of Children and Families has someone to contact who can get the word out to local churches and represent the faith community of South Walton at county-wide trainings and meetings, which pastors of local congregations are often too busy to attend.

 Do any of these sound familiar?
-If so, please consider supporting the SoWal Community Chaplain’s ministry through Caring and Sharing by donating to Caring and Sharing of South Walton (with “SoWal Community Chaplain” in the memo line) or contact the Chaplain about getting involved with the Caring and Sharing’s poverty transformation initiative.
+If so, please consider supporting Caring and Sharing by donating to Caring and Sharing of South Walton or contact the Director of Outreach at Caring and Sharing of South Walton about getting involved with Communities of Transformation.